xding2020/DevOps-Pipeline/README.md

 Assumption: servers are set listening port 3002

 ## Rolling Update ##
-Now that we have 5 production hosts, the deployment script will decommission only one of the hosts at a time and do the update while the rest 4 remain unchanged and operational.
+Now that we have 5 production hosts, the deployment script will deploy only one of the hosts at a time and do the update while the rest 4 remain unchanged and operational.

 The ansible script for the rolling update policy is [deploy.yml](Deployment/iTrustPostBuild/deploy.yml)